 - Member, Maryland State Bar Association, Intellectual Property Law Section

-- Board Member, The Horizon Foundation of Howard County
+- Vice Chair, Board of Trustees, The Horizon Foundation of Howard County

 - Board Member, Alpha Foundation of Howard County